Factbox: Countries scramble after Thomas Cook collapse strands travelers

 Thomas Cook India (THOM.NS) said it had been unaffected as it has been a separate entity since August 2012.

-Reporting by Tommy Lund and Jagoda Darlak; editing by Jason Neely
+Reporting by Tommy Lund and Jagoda Darlak; editing by Jason Neely and Keith Weir